kumagai-group/pydefect/docs_rst/tutorial.rst

     4  0.500  0.500  0.500  16.501119   0.155178
     5  0.750  0.750  0.750  16.501119   0.155178

-More details are shown in volumetric_data_local_extrema.json, which can be checked with pydefect_print command.
+More details are shown in volumetric_data_local_extrema.json, which can be checked with the :code:`pydefect_print` command.

 ::